 As a developer, look at this as an opportunity to showcase your code to one of your peers.
 Reviewers, ask questions.
 They allow the developer to explain choices he or she made in the process.
 Both parties shouldn't be pushing something without a good explanation.
 If you can't come to an agreement on an issue, involve a third party you both trust and stick to that decision.
 Also don't take it personally, opinions can differ and there are more ways than one to reach a goal.

 To take full advantage of code reviews, there should be a group of reviewers who should be experienced developers in general and in the technology used.
 Also make sure the right reviewers are paired with the right developers.
 It's likely that a young but bright developer could review a more senior developer and technically this may make sense.
-However in the 'food chain' this might cause problems, so it's better to avoid this.
+However in the 'food chain', this might cause problems, so it's better to avoid this.
 On the other end of the spectrum, a young developer with less experience on the technology used might be intimidated by a review from the most senior developers on the team.
 This might lead to the young developer not speaking his or her mind and just following the senior developers.
 Although this might get the junior developer a long way, it will not teach him or her to have a mind of their own.

 I agree that there is a lot to think about when implementing code reviews, however I do feel it is worth the effort.
-A team doing good code reviews will get great benefit from them.
+A team doing good code reviews will get great benefits from them.
 Consider it and if you feel like it, please share your experiences with us.